pedropro/OMG_Depth_Fusion/README.md

 # Optimal Mixture of Gaussians for Depth Fusion
-Implementation of the smoother proposed in:
+Implementation of the filter proposed in:

 **Paper:** [Probabilistic RGB-D Odometry based on Points, Lines and Planes Under Depth Uncertainty](https://arxiv.org/abs/1706.04034), P. Proença and Y. Gao